 PREMSUBZ (HX690 and OE200) indicates whether insurance was subsidized based on family income.
 PREMSUBZ is set to -1 INAPPLICABLE for insurance obtained through a current or former employer, union, school, high risk pool, or unknown source.
 Applicable values exist only for insurance obtained through other groups, insurance companies, insurance agents, HMOs, State Exchanges, or other private sources.
-For these sources of insurance, respondents are asked each round whether the insurance is subsidized, with one exception.
-The exception is that subsidy information is not collected in Round 5 for insurance first reported in a prior round.
+For these sources of insurance, respondents are asked each round whether the insurance is subsidized.